yashpandey002/react-to-do-app/README.md

-# Simple To-Do App with React and Vite
+# To-Do List App with React and Vite

 ## Overview